Can SpaceX Really Make a Tesla Fly?

 Now to calculate the mass flow through those cold gas thrusters, we can use the specific impulse equation:

-m is the mass flow rate through the thrusters
+m - the mass flow rate through the thrusters

 Substituting one equation into the other, we get